JanssenProject/jans/docs/admin/config-guide/logging-configuration.md

 # Log Management

-Logging for Janssen Server modules is managed at individual module level.
+Logging for Janssen Server modules is managed at the individual module level.
 Meaning there is no single switch or configuration that will enable or disable logs for all modules.
 Each module can be individually configured and can be configured differently when it comes to logging.